Earthworm Jim (video game): Accolades

 Earthworm Jim was rated the 114th-best game made on a Nintendo System in Nintendo Power's Top 200 Games list.
 EGM gave it their "Game of the Month" award, and GamePro later awarded it Best Sega CD Game of 1995.
 In 2018, Complex rated the game 54th on their The Best Super Nintendo Games of All Time writing: "Earthworm Jim was unlike any other game out there at the time, and it’s still quite original today.
 Its weird, surreal storyline was only made all the better by the solid platforming and shooting that went on here.
 We still love Earthworm Jim.
 Ga-roo-vy!"
 In 2017, Gamesradar ranked the game 19th on their "Best Sega Genesis/Mega Drive games of all time."
-They felt the game's free-form shooting and platforming kept the game fresh and relevant and called the game "a jolly side-scrolling adventure".
+They felt that the game's free-form shooting and platforming kept it fresh and relevant and called it "a jolly side-scrolling adventure".
 IGN listed Earthworm Jim 57th in their "Top 100 SNES Games of All Time."
-In 1995, Total! ranked the game 14th in its Top 100 SNES Games summarizing: "The game reeks of quality, plays like a dream, is hilariously funny and is packed with more original touches then anyone would have thought possible."
+In 1995, Total! ranked the game 14th in its Top 100 SNES Games saying: "The game reeks of quality, plays like a dream, is hilariously funny and is packed with more original touches than anyone would have thought possible."
 In the same year, Flux magazine placed Earthworm Jim 7th on its Top 100 Video Games.
 They praised the game writing: "Intensely great gameplay.
 Wiggy, hilarious animation.
 Complex, richly rendered backgrounds."

 Legacy

 A sequel, Earthworm Jim 2, was released in 1995.
 It was released in the same manner as the original; first on the Sega Genesis, and then ported to many other systems.
 It too was generally well received.
 Two further games, Earthworm Jim 3D for the Nintendo 64 and PC, and Earthworm Jim: Menace 2 the Galaxy for the Game Boy Color, were produced in 1999.
 However, they were developed without the involvement of Shiny Entertainment and were mostly met with negative reviews.
-An enhanced remake, Earthworm Jim (PSP) by Atari was planned for a 2007 release for the PlayStation Portable, but was ultimately cancelled.
+An enhanced remake, Earthworm Jim PSP, by Atari was planned for a 2007 release for the PlayStation Portable, but was ultimately cancelled.

 The game also inspired non-video game products, such as the Earthworm Jim television series, a comic book series, and a line of action figures.
 Earthworm Jim is playable as a standard character in ClayFighter 63⅓, and as a secret character in the "Sculptor's Cut" version of that game.